jinyal/jinyal.github.io/_pages/index.md

 <!--in Environmental Science -->

-My research focuses on **leveraging advanced AI and remote sensing techniques to improve hydrologic modeling and support decision-making**.
-I work on a range of topics, including global rainfall–runoff and flood modeling, cascade reservoir simulation and operation, and invasive species habitat prediction.
+My research focuses on **leveraging advanced AI and remote sensing techniques to improve hydrologic modeling and inform decision-making**.
+I work on a range of topics, including global rainfall–runoff and landslide modeling, cascade reservoir simulation and operation, and invasive species habitat prediction.
 I am particularly interested in large-scale hydrologic modeling from continental to global scales.

 **I will graduate in January 2026 and am actively seeking postdoctoral or research scientist positions starting in March 2026 or later, at the intersection of AI, hydrology, and remote sensing.**.